LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/encoding_1.rst.txt

 ``'UCS-2BE'``, ``'UTF-8'``, ``'UTF-16'``, ``'UTF-16LE'``, ``'UTF-16BE'``,
 ``'UTF-32'``, ``'UTF-32LE'``, ``'UTF-32BE'``, ``'Shift_JIS'``, and
 ``'EUC-JP'``.
-When writing portable code that cannot be expressed using ASCII, ``'UTF-8'`` is the most commonly supported encoding.
+When writing portable code that cannot be expressed using ASCII, ``'UTF-8'`` is the most commonly supported Unicode encoding.

 The backend Prolog compiler adapter files define a table that translates between the Logtalk and Prolog specific atoms that represent each supported encoding.
+The :ref:`encoding_directive <flag_encoding_directive>` read-only flag can be used to find if a backend supports this directive and how.

 Template and modes
 ------------------